Kobe: Road

-Port
+Maritime

-Sub Area Activity Hanshin is one of the Japan Maritime-Self Defense Force facility which provide monitoring across Osaka Bay and Harima-nada Sea.
+The Port of Kobe is one of Japan's busiest container ports and also offers ferry services to Kansai International Airport, Shikoku and Kyushu.
+Sub Area Activity Hanshin of the Japan Maritime Self-Defense Forces provides monitoring across Osaka Bay and Harima Sea.

 Education

 The city of Kobe directly administers 169 elementary and 81 middle schools, with enrollments of approximately 80,200 and 36,000 students, respectively.
 If the city's four private elementary schools and fourteen private middle schools are included, these figures jump to a total 82,000 elementary school students and 42,300 junior high students enrolled for the 2006 school year.

 Kobe also directly controls six of the city's twenty-five full-time public high schools including Fukiai High School and Rokkō Island High School.
 The remainder are administered by the Hyogo Prefectural Board of Education.
 In addition, twenty-five high schools are run privately within the city.
 The total enrollment for high schools in 2006 was 43,400.

 Kobe is home to eighteen public and private universities, including Kobe University, Kobe Institute of Computing and Konan University, and eight junior colleges.
 Students enrolled for 2006 reached 67,000 and 4,100, respectively.
 Kobe is also home to 17 Japanese language schools for international students, including the international training group Lexis Japan.

 International schools serve both long-term foreign residents and expatriates living in Kobe and the Kansai region.
 The schools offer instruction in English, German, Chinese, and Korean.
 There are three English-language international schools: Canadian Academy, Marist Brothers International School, and St. Michael's International School.